Reposted as a separate entry 10-06 from an earlier "Notes" post.

 Gulled?

 Once upon a time, kids had very little to play with.
 Video games were not yet invented and children no longer had to herd farm animals, so they amused themselves by playing jacks, and red-light/green-light, and games like "telephone", also known as "Gossip", or "Chinese Whispers" and other ethnocentric names.
 Have you heard of this game?
 Children sit around a circle and whisper a message one to another and then at the end marvel and laugh at how distorted the message turns out when the last child announces what he heard.
-You probably don't remember, I don't, but that's what they say.
+You probably don't remember, but that's what they say.
 The point is, this happens in science too.

-When ten Cate looked over the research she found that Tinbergen never did the definitive experiment to prove his theory, rather he extrapolated from data collected in various of his experiments, then in a series of retellings, came to an abridged tale of his actual research experiments that he printed in his books and which has been subsequently retold incompletely in many other textbooks.
+When ten Cate looked over the research he found that Tinbergen never did the definitive experiment to prove his theory, rather he extrapolated from data collected in various of his experiments, then in a series of retellings, came to an abridged tale of his actual research experiments that he printed in his books and which has been subsequently retold incompletely in many other textbooks.
+The problem, ten Cate says, is that these summaries make Tinbergen's experiments look much more clear cut then they actually were.
+Ten Cate's assessment of Tinbergen's research as rather incomplete and sloppy science contradicts what the Nobel Prize Committee wrote in 1973:

 "One of Nikolaas Tinbergen's most important contributions is that he has found ways to test his own and other's hypothesis by means of comprehensive, careful and quite often ingenious experiments."

+Of course all the history books have it that Tinbergen did the research, but ten Cate not only vigorously questions his subject's methods, but points out that "mostly undergraduate students" did the work.
 But wait.
-Ten Cate's lab also repeated Tinbergen's experiments and found that his theories did hold true, that is, herring gull chicks do peck at red more than other colors.
-Bottom line - Tinbergen took some shortcuts that make modern scientists blanche?
+Ten Cate's lab actually repeated Tinbergen's experiments and found that his theories did hold true, that is, herring gull chicks do peck at red more than other colors.
+So the bottom line criticism is that Tinbergen took some shortcuts that make modern scientists blanche?
 Or blush?
 Or nothing?